-Whether the Transfer would not terminate M's private foundation status or cause it to incur any liability for the § 507(c) termination tax.
+Whether the Transfer would not terminate your private foundation status or cause you to incur any liability for the 507(c) termination tax.

-Whether, following the Transfer, M would be eligible to terminate its private foundation status by giving notice to the Service as provided in § 507(a)(1).
+Whether, following the Transfer, you would be eligible to terminate your private foundation status by giving notice to the Service as provided in 507(a)(1).

-Whether, for purposes of calculating the termination tax under § 507(c), the date for determining the value of M's assets is the date on which it gives the notice described in § 507(a)(1) ("Notice").
+Whether, for purposes of calculating the termination tax under 507(c), the date for determining the value of your assets is the date on which you give the notice described in § 507(a)(1) ("Notice").

-Provided that Notice is given at least one day after the Transfer, and at a time when M's net remaining assets are valued at Zero Dollars (\$0.00), whether the amount of termination tax due under \$507(c)(2) upon termination of M's status as a private foundation would be Zero Dollars (\$0.00).
+Provided that Notice is given at least one day after the Transfer, and at a time when your net remaining assets are valued at Zero Dollars (0.00), whether the amount of termination tax due under § 507(c)(2) upon termination of your status as a private foundation would be Zero Dollars (0.00).